ricallinson/pi-pxe-boot/basic-pxe-server.md

 	sudo apt-get update && sudo apt-get upgrade

-### Create a Filesystem for the Client

-For the client to boot it will need a filesystem.
-We will copy the one we're currently using (we do this now before installing any software that the clients would not require);

-	sudo apt-get install rsync
-	sudo mkdir -p /nfs/client1
-	sudo rsync -xa --progress --exclude /nfs / /nfs/client1

-Now regenerate SSH host keys on the client filesystem by chrooting into it;

-	cd /nfs/client1
-	sudo mount --bind /dev dev
-	sudo mount --bind /sys sys
-	sudo mount --bind /proc proc
-	sudo chroot .
-	rm /etc/ssh/ssh_host_*
-	dpkg-reconfigure openssh-server
-	exit
-	sudo umount dev
-	sudo umount sys
-	sudo umount proc

 ### Switch to a Fixed IP Address

 To continue you need to know your networks router IP address, the IP address of the current Pi and the IP address of the networks DNS server;